taukebengkel/kucoin-dca-bot/README.md

 ⚠️ Disclaimer
 Trading cryptocurrencies involves significant risk.
 This bot is provided "as-is" without any warranties.
 Always test with small amounts first.
 The developers are not responsible for any financial losses.

+## 📁 Project History (Archive)

+We maintain older versions of the bot for educational purposes and legacy strategy reference:

+- **[v35.45 ANTI-CRASH](./archive/v35_45_anti_crash.go)**: The original stable version.
+It focused on single-entry scalping with a strict 24h volume/drop filter to avoid volatile "trash" coins.
+No DCA logic was included in this version.
 🤝 Contributing
 Feel free to fork this project, report issues, or submit pull requests to improve the trading logic!